Selected Archive Recordings

 Voice and Harrison-Colvig transfer harp.
 The transfer harp is tuned in a 17 tone to the octave 13-limit tuning.

 This performance is from around 1978, University of Illinois.
-The recording is very quiet (because the piece is itself very, very quiet, and the recording is in the back of the hall).
-The first half is all very quiet transfer harp, the second half the song.
+It is quiet because the piece is itself quiet, and the recording was made from the back of the hall.
+The first half is all transfer harp, the second half the song.

-This is an early version of the piece, which later became an ensemble piece for untrained voice, transfer harp, flute and bass (and has since been performed in that way many times, see below).
-This solo version was only performed twice, once as a kind of guest lecture for Ben Johnston's class in tuning at the U. of Illinois, and the second, documented in this cassette recording, at a small recital there.
+This is an early solo version of the piece, which later became an ensemble piece (see below) for untrained voice, transfer harp, flute and bass (and has since been performed in that way a number of times).
+This solo version was only performed twice, once as a kind of guest lecture for Ben Johnston's class in tuning at the U. of Illinois, and the second, documented in this cassette recording, at a small recital at the U. of I.

-It is an arrangement of the well-known Carter family song, and this performance is rededicated to the late composer Herbert Brün, who happened to be sitting quite close and directly in front of me while I sang/played this over twenty years ago (a very vivid memory).
+It is an arrangement of the well-known Carter family song, and this performance is re-dedicated to the late composer Herbert Brün, who happened to be sitting quite close and directly in front of me while I sang/played this over twenty years ago (a vivid memory).

 Scanned manuscript (4 pages).